Sparse Approximate Inference for Spatio-Temporal Point Process Models: Inference

-The first and second moments of $\vect{a}_{i, I_i}$ needed to update $q_{X}$ are computed from ${q}_{AZ}^{i} (\vect{a}_{i,I_i})$, whereas ${q}_{AZ}^i( z_{ij})$ can be used to measure the relevance of $a_{ij}$.
-It the cases when $\vect{Q}$ is not diagonal the model for $q_{AZ}$ is larger and exact inference is intractable.
-Therefore, we have to resort to the approximate message passing.
-The form of this non-factorising model and the corresponding message passing are given in the Supplementary Material.
+In this paper we are interested in learning dynamics for models with diagonal $\vect{Q}$, therefore, we only present the inference for such models.
+For diagonal $\vect{Q}$, the distribution $q_{AZ}$ factorises over the rows of $\vect{A}$ (denoted $\vect{a}_i$) and the rows of $\vect{Z}$ (denoted $\vect{z}_i$), that is, $q_{AZ}(\vect{A}, \vect{Z}) = \prod_{i} q_{AZ}^{i}(\vect{a}_{i}, \vect{z}_{i})$ (see \eqref{EqnVarAZ} in Section~\ref{SecModel}) with each $q_{AZ}^{i}$ being a multivariate conditional Gaussian.
+Due to the sparse lattice structure, $q_{AZ}^{i}$ simplifies to a distribution with low, say $6-10$, dimensions, and therefore the marginal moments can be computed exactly in reasonable time.
+The first and second moments of $\vect{a}_{i}$ needed to update $q_{X}$ and $q_Q$ are computed from ${q}_{AZ}^{i} (\vect{a}_{i})$, whereas ${q}_{AZ}^i( z_{ij})$ can be used as a measure of the relevance of $a_{ij}$.
+In cases when $\vect{Q}$ is not diagonal, the model for $q_{AZ}$ has a high dimensionality and exact inference is intractable.
+In such cases we can resort once again to approximate message passing.
+The form of this non-factorising model and the corresponding message-passing algorithm are outlined in the Supplementary Material.